rant-lang/reference/src/language/functions/lambdas.md

 ## Inlining

-If your lambda contains a single expression, such as a fragment or function call, you can omit the braces to save some typing.
+If your lambda contains a single expression unit, such as a fragment or function call, you can omit the braces to save some typing.
 This is called an **inline lambda**.

 ```rant